JeremieLitzler/journal/docs/2023/04/market-gardening-in-april-the-dutch-farmer/README.md

   - Gardening
 tag:
   - The Dutch Farmer
-  - April
+  - In April
 ---

 ![A tool that helps making holes in the soil to transplant the seedlings](/images/2023-04-03-a-tool-to-make-holes-in-the-soil-to-transplant.jpg 'Credits: image taken from The Dutch Farmer’s vlog')

 April is a month when you will transplant a lot and there are steps that you can follow to make it successful.

 Thanks to Moreno for sharing his wisdom and knowledge!
 I wrote the following notes watching the video published on The Dutch Farmer’s channel.

 <!-- more -->